Here’s the answer to many frequently asked questions about learning Italian like “How to learn Italian fast?”

-I teach on Preply, and I’ve only taken one lesson as a student.
+I’ve taught on Preply, and I’ve only taken one lesson as a student.

 Preply is a pretty decent platform for learners to find tutors for a reasonable price and yet still able to get a good quality service.
-Unlike Italki and Verbling, the choice here is much wider and not limited to just foreign languages.
+Unlike Italki and Verbling, the choice here is much wider and not limited to learning foreign languages.

 Verbal Planet is a well-developed language learning/tutoring marketplace for many different languages.